moon0440/nd303-c1-advanced-python-techniques-project/README.md

 ### Visual Exploration

-If you're someone who prefers to explore data sets by poking around a web site, NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) that you can investigate.
+If you're someone who prefers to explore data sets by poking around a website, NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) that you can investigate.

 Also, it's important to realize that NASA is discovering new NEOs, and potential forecasting new close approaches, every week, so their web-based UI might contain updated information that isn't represented in the data files included with this project.